 Targets for all SEN children are sent home three times a year, your child will receive a school report once a year and there are two parents' evenings and opportunities to meet the teachers during the year.
 Fortnightly School newsletters will inform you of events and Termly class newsletters on the website will tell you about the activities and curriculum that your child will be learning.

-You are also free to make an appointment to see your child's class teacher or the SENDCo at any time.
+If your child is on the Record of Need, you will be requested to meet with the teacher at least three times a year to ensure that they can discuss the provision and progress with you.
+You are also free to make an appointment to see your child's class teacher or the Inclusion Lead at any time.
 They will be able to discuss with you how your child is doing and how you can support them.